Ellenmakena/econ_/README.md

 Cycle length and time horizon assumptions

 Outputs
-Total lifetime costs per treatment arm
+Total lifetime costs treatment A and B
-Total QALYs per treatment arm
+Total QALYs treatment A and B
-Incremental Cost-Effectiveness Ratio (ICER) Cost-effectiveness decision based on threshold analysis Key Results (fill in your values)
+Incremental Cost-Effectiveness Ratio (ICER) Cost-effectiveness decision based on ICER

+Key Results
-Total cost (Treatment A): £X
+Total cost (Treatment A):  £19,535.20
-Total cost (Treatment B): £X
+Total cost (Treatment B):  £113,877.59
-QALYs (A): X
+QALYs (A): 16.14
-QALYs (B): X
+QALYs (B): 18.69
-ICER: £X per QALY gained
+ICER:  £37,036.12

 Decision Rule

-Treatment B is considered cost-effective if:
+Despite producing more QALYs, treatment B is not cost-effective.
+ICER is higher than the willingness to pay threshold of £30,000 per QALY.

 ICER < Willingness-to-pay threshold

+QALYs are used alongside costs to estimate the cost per additional unit of health gained, informing whether a treatment provides good value for money.